Sunset

 ParisUpdate-Sunset-restaurant-burger

-Sunset is a wonderful addition to a neighbourhood lacking in fine restaurants (with the exception of the Table d’Eugène, where it is not easy to get a reservation).
+Sunset is a wonderful addition to a neighbourhood lacking in fine restaurants.

 Go for the great lunch when the place is quiet.
 In the evening, it is crowded with young people enjoying cocktails and snacks or small plates.
 Brunch is served on Saturday and Sunday.